kapilraj2436/RestApiAuthExample/README.md

 # Rest Api SpringBoot Example with JWT Token.

-Process :
+Process : <br>
-First register with the app
+First register with the app <br>
-Use authenticate Method to login and receive Token.
+Use authenticate Method to login and receive Token.<br>
-Once token is recerived, you can enjoy using or accessing Rest Apis.
+Once token is recerived, you can enjoy using or accessing Rest Apis.<br>